Easy Crockpot Chicken Gnocchi Soup (Olive Garden Copycat)

-This delicious chicken gnocchi soup has it all – it’s creamy and comforting, it’s low calorie, and you need just 20 minutes to prepare it.
+This delicious crockpot chicken gnocchi soup has it all – it’s creamy and comforting, it’s on the lighter side, and you need just 20 minutes to prepare it.
 Whether you know and love Olive Garden’s creamy chicken and gnocchi soup or not, you’ve got to try this easy copycat version!
-Prefer to make the soup in your pressure cooker?
-I’ve got you covered there too!

 What ingredients you need

 I really wanted to keep the ingredients down to a minimum so that it’s a really easy win of a meal.
-But I wanted to make sure that it still has plenty of flavour.
+But I wanted to make sure that it still has plenty of flavor.

 - garlic and Italian herbs (for some good but simple flavour)

 - evaporated milk (so it’s creamy but lightened-up!)
+Cream works, too, if you prefer.

 - cornstarch mixed with a bit of water for thickening the soup